 "But we did well and we should have won the game because we created a lot of opportunities to score more goals.
 Still, it was a good result because we finished in first position.

 "Before the competition started, we wanted to finish first in the group and we did it.
 Now we are happy and we wait for the next team.
-We have to be confident because we know that
+We have to be

 "Before the competition started, we wanted to finish first in the group and we did it.
 Now we are happy and we wait for the next team."